Open a PDF version to print this topic

 Your body needs energy- and protein-rich foods to help your body fight the infection and maintain a healthy weight.

-If you've lost weight, add energy-rich food such as oil, margarine, butter, avocado, cream or cheese to meals and snacks.
+If you have lost weight, add energy-rich food such as oil, margarine, butter, avocado, full-fat Greek yoghurt, cream or cheese to meals and snacks.

 Eat small and often

-If you have a poor appetite or you're struggling with regular meals, try to have a small amount of food every couple of hours when you're awake.
+If you have a poor appetite or you are struggling with regular meals, try to have a small amount of food every couple of hours when you are awake.
 You may find soft foods such as soup, egg dishes, mashed vegetables, yoghurt, custard or puréed fruit easier to manage.
-Especially if you're short of breath and you feel very tired.
+Especially if you are short of breath and you feel very tired.

 If you have taste changes, try adding spices to plain foods and sugar or honey to foods that taste too salty.